Guardsquare/kotlin-metadata-printer/README.md

   <img src="./screenshot.png" alt="demo of printer GUI"/>
 </a>

-## Dependencies

-As ProGuard works only with Java class files the tool uses the free dex2jar library to convert the dex files to class files for processing, these are included in the libs/ folder.
-It requires a Java Runtime Environment (JRE 1.8 or higher).

 ## Building

 You can build the Kotlin metadata printer jar by executing the following Gradle command: